aidanbudd/trainingPhyloIntro/interpretingPhylogenies.md

 ![](./images/twentyTaxaNjplotExercise.gif "Twenty OTU unscaled tree shown in NJplot")

+### Tips and hints

+When re-arranging the way a tree is shown in a tree visualisation tool, if you're trying (as above) to make the tree look the same as in some other representation, it's helpful to ***firstly*** re-root the tree you are visualising, to have the same root as in the representation you are looking at, and ***secondly***, beginning at the base of the tree i.e. first with the root, then with the branches nearest to the root, start rotating around internal branches to reach the desired representation.

 ## <a name="fromPhylogenyQuestionToAnswer"></a>Phylogeny from initial sequences to answering a question: considering phylogenetic analysis as a standard statistical analysis